invertedv/testGo/docs/tutorial.md

 tableKey: lnId
 ```
 <br>
-#### **buildModel**
+#### buildModel

 The sections below controls the model build.
 See [here]({{ site.baseurl }}/gomFile.html#buildmodel-keys) for details on buildModel keys.

 The section below defines the model.
-The target of the model fit is the field 'targetDq'.
+The target of the model fit is the field "targetDq".
 This field is not in the fannie table but calculated
 from the delinquency field -- capping that field at 12.
 The target type is 'cat' since we want to
 estimate the probability of a loan being at each delinquency level.

-The 'cat' entry lists the one-hot features in the model.
-The 'cts' entry lists the continuous fields.
+The "cat" entry lists the one-hot features in the model.
+The "cts" entry lists the continuous fields.
 Note: goMortgage will normalize the continuous fields.
-The 'emb' entry lists the embedded features.
+The "emb" entry lists the embedded features.
 Each feature name is followed by the embedding dimension in braces.

-The 'layer<n>' entries specify the model.
+The "layer<n>" entries specify the model.
 Layer1 has 40 output nodes and relu activation.
 Layer4 is the output layer.
 Since we're capping delinquency at 12 months, it has 13 nodes and
-the softmax activation.
+softmax activation.
 There's no need to specify the input layer.

 ```
 // targetDq is an int32 field that takes on values 0,..,13.